paolomaccallini-hub/UKBB/README.md

 Rscript UKBB_main.R
 ```

-Alternatively open `UKBB_main.R` in RStudio and run the script.
+Alternatively, open `UKBB_main.R` in RStudio and run the script.
 The script will:

 1. Download phenotype data and summary statistics for the selected phenotypes.
 2. Retrieve ABC predictions and load RegulomeDB scores.